 Climate change: The CBP continues to try and better understand the impacts of climate change on all our goals and outcomes.
 Gaining a better understanding of these impacts may influence where and what we need to monitor, and the analyses conducted.
-For example, work is currently underway to better understand the impacts of rising temperatures on shallow waters of the Bay, better understand where streams are warming and the impacts on brook trout population vulnerability, and better understand the impacts of climate change on BMP efficiency.
+For example, work is currently underway to better understand the impacts of rising temperatures on shallow waters of the Bay, better understand where streams are warming and the impacts on brook trout population vulnerability, identifying current monitoring to support climate related needs, and better understand the impacts of climate change on BMP efficiency.